 Taxes, levies and charges that may apply to the price of your holiday: All prices of our holidays are subject to a tax known as Air Passenger Duty (“APD”), a duty of excise levied on the carriage from a UK airport of chargeable passengers on chargeable aircraft since 1994.
 Please visit www.hmrc.gov.uk for further information.
 If governments or airport authorities impose any increases or additional taxes and charges that will be in effect on the day you travel, Jet2holidays is responsible for collecting these on their behalf.
 We will notify you by email or by post at least 5 days before debiting your payment card with the increased charges.
 Please be assured that no payment card fee will be levied in these circumstances.
 If your payment card is no longer valid, we will contact you by telephone to request your new payment card details.

-Managing your flight booking: Your booking confirmation shows your holiday booking reference number, which consists of six numbers followed by a forward slash, a W or S depending on whether it is a winter or summer booking and then the year of travel followed by an H (for example 222222/S12H).
+Managing your flight booking: Your booking confirmation shows your holiday booking reference number, which consists of six to eight numbers followed by a forward slash, a W or S depending on whether it is a winter or summer booking and then the year of travel followed by an H (for example 222222/S19H).
 Log on to www.Jet2holidays.com and follow the link for “Manage my booking - Check-in Online” on the top right hand side of the page to choose from many extras, and check in online to make your flight even more enjoyable.
 Please make sure you are using your holiday booking reference from the booking confirmation.
 You will need passport details for all travelling passengers to check in online.
 For a small charge, you can select your preferred seats online, including extra leg room seats.
 We also have the option of seating together where your seats are guaranteed to be together, although these may be separated by an aisle.
 If this option is not suitable for you then you may want to choose specific seat numbers for you and your party.
-This is generally available between 28 days and 5 days before departure.
-If you do not wish to choose your seats online before you fly, seats will be allocated on a first come, first served basis either during the online process or at the check-in desk.
+You can select your preferred seats from the time of booking up until check-in.
+If you do not wish to choose your seats online before you fly, seats will be allocated on a first come, first served basis either during the online check-in process or at the check-in desk.
 Please note that, for safety reasons, emergency exit seats are only suitable for able-bodied adults as the occupants may be called upon to assist the crew in the unlikely event of an emergency.
 We cannot allow children or infants in these seats and children/infants must be seated with their parents or guardians on the flight.
-Please note that flight crew reserve the right to move any anyone they feel is unsuitable to sit in these seats.
+Please note that flight crew reserve the right to move anyone they feel is unsuitable to sit in these seats.

 Travelling with children and minors travelling without an adult: Each booking must have at least one 18 year old (or older) in the party who will take full responsibility for any customers on the booking who are less than 18 years old.
 Where any customers on a booking are under 18 years old and are not related to any customers on the booking who are 18 or over, each must produce a signed letter of parental consent at departure.